pineapplemachine/mach.d/mach/readme.md

 ### mach.range

-An attempt to improve upon std.range and std.algorithm.
+All sorts of ranges, higher-order functions, and related algorithms for dealing with data elegantly.

 ### mach.sdl

 Wraps SDL2 and OpenGL, providing a cleaner way to develop games and other graphical applications.
+Super unstable and WIP.

 ### mach.text

-Functionality dealing with text, strings, and the manipulation thereof.
+Deal with text, strings, and the manipulation thereof.

 ### mach.traits

-Similar in purpose to std.traits; provides traits that the standard library doesn't and improves upon some that it does.
+More templates, mainly those intended to check the behavior of types.
+Like `std.traits` but cooler.